 Small things, when put together, can be potentially big.
 These refer to your usual clutters – small personal belongings, cleaning items, tiny figurines and decors – that usually eat up your tabletop and floor space.

-Look around for potential storage spaces.
+When creating for your condo design idea, look around for potential storage spaces.
 A bed, couch, coffee table or stool can be custom-made to have hidden drawers or compartments.
 The space under the staircase may be used for shelves and cabinets to hide bigger items such vacuum cleaner and baby stroller.

 3. Keep them on the side